Ibrahimboyenle/Ibrahimboyenle.github.io/_pages/about.md

 ---

 ### Academic Highlights
-- 🏅 ACS Fall 2025 (SEED Mentor Waiver)
-- 🏅 Oral Presentation Award, NOBCChE Conference 2025
+- 🏅 Oral Presentation Award, NOBCChE NE/SE Conference, 2025
-- 🏅 G. Forrest Wood Fellowship
+- 🏅 G. Forrest Wood Fellowship, Department of Biochemistry, University of Maryland, 2025
-- 🏅 Goldhaber Travel Award
+- 🏅 Goldhaber Travel Award, Department of Biochemistry, University of Maryland, 2025
 - 🎓 First runner-up, Department of Biochemistry graduating set 2021, LAUTECH

 ---

 ### Beyond Research
 I enjoy mentoring students, presenting at conferences such as ACS and NOBCChE, and writing about science for both academic and public audiences.
-When I’m not in the lab or running simulations, I’m usually exploring ideas for science communication and international collaboration.
+When I’m not in the lab or running simulations, you’ll often find me outdoors in nature.

 ---